IQ Testing

 The Testing Process involves:

-2 Hour testing session with your child.
+2 hour testing session

 Brief written report of scores